Scenarios including a spouse

 - Registered assets

 The order of steps 2-4 may be different if you change the default CFM logic for withdrawals.
-The cash group of resources includes the cash balance from the previous year and the cash flow available for spending in the year of calculation (which means total income net of all expenses except the spending amount itself).
-Note that manually entered capital asset contributions and withdrawals affect cash flow available for the purpose of this calculation, but automatic contributions and withdrawals do not.
+The cash group of resources includes the Cash Balance from the previous year and the cash flow available for spending in the year of calculation (which means total income net of all expenses except the spending amount itself).
+Note that manually entered Financial Asset contributions and withdrawals affect the cash flow available for this calculation, but automatic contributions and withdrawals do not.
 Registered assets include RRSP, RRIF, LIRA, LIF, DCPP, etc.

 Special cases: